 Lesser Scaup seem to arrive shortly before the Greaters, around the first or second week of November.
-They are fairly reliable at Perdue Road pond and Huguenot, and can also be found in various retention ponds around the city.
+They are fairly reliable at Perdue Pond Wildlife Area and Huguenot Memorial Park, and can also be found in various retention ponds around the city.

 Common Eider Somateria mollissima

 The earliest record of Common Eider is 25 November 1970, a bird that stayed through February 1971 (Stevenson & Anderson, 1994).
-The species was recorded annually from 2010-2015, with periodic reports every few years prior to that (virtually all records in winter).
+The species has now been recorded annually from 2010-2020, with periodic reports every few years prior to that (virtually all records in winter).
 The best location to find them is Huguenot Memorial Park, and I’d suggest looking for them on the south side (river side) of the jetties.
 They are often found in the river or even on the beach where the flocks of gulls roost.
 It is important to note that it is best to leave your vehicle, even if it’s bitterly cold.
 Many seeking an Eider that has already been reported will scan from their car and miss a loafing bird along the edge of the river’s shoreline due to the steep drop off and the bank – you cannot see a resting Eider from your car or truck if it’s on that beveled edge!
 Other records come from the Nassau Sound area, with one recorded there 3 February 1993 (West & Warmer, 1993), and another that stayed throughout the winter 2014-2015.
-Most recently a young male was recorded from 6 May through the end of July at Huguenot and up to two miles up river at various locations.

 Harlequin Duck Histrionicus histrionicus

-I’m only aware of one record of Harlequin Duck in Duval County from 3-26 December 1988, and was included on the Christmas Bird Count that year (Ogden, 1989).
+I’m only aware of one record of Harlequin Duck in Duval County from 3-26 December 1988, and it was included on the Christmas Bird Count that year (Ogden, 1989).
 It was found at Huguenot Memorial Park, which is where I expect the next one to also be recorded.
-If two birds in the region can form a pattern, then consider the other “local” record in nearby Nassau County came on 26 December 2013 at Fort Clinch SP.
-So, if you have nothing to do the day after Christmas – go look for a Harlequin!
+If two birds in the region can form a pattern, then consider the other “local” record in nearby Nassau County came on 26 December 2013 at Fort Clinch State Park.
+So, if you have nothing to do the day after Christmas – go look for a Harlequin.

 Surf Scoter Melanitta perspicillata

 Surf Scoter is a species that likely passes by offshore in great numbers, but there are surprisingly few reports in recent years.
 Noel Wamer used to have very good results doing sea watches from 16th Ave S in Jacksonville Beach; I would recommend scoping from that location between the second week of November and early February, from dawn to about 10:00AM.
 The earliest known record is of a specimen taken on 12 May 1923 at Talbot Island (Howell, 1932, p.
 155).
 There is also one inland record from a pond in the Mandarin area on 10 November 1970 (Stevenson & Anderson, 1994).
-If I may inject a little personal note, this species is one that has either eluded me or I haven’t tried hard enough to see in Duval County, but I plan to amend that every winter.
+If I may inject a little personal note, this species is one that eluded me for years until 2019 when I finally saw them at Huguenot Memorial Park.